 On Plato Street: Memory, Cartesian Knowledge and Spatial Cognition

-As a Google Earth flaneur, I ventured to explore the other places and half remembered patches that filled in my three-by-three block world or linked to the territory beyond.
-The house with the fishpond remains intact with a more recent generation of gold fish.
-My other aunt’s house is also there, though now adorned with graffiti, a garden abandoned to the weeds and broken windows, a testament to the difficult times.
-In spite of a clear exterior view, like this ruin, my memory of its interior is still disjointed, broken into many rooms and levels.
-Some things will never link and we will remain lost in their fragments.
-But then in my block-by-block travels I discovered that I can see other connections.
-Surprisingly a straight route along Plato Street from our house led to that small white church.
-The street is no longer broken down by a hedge, but stretches away through that pastoral-industrial land bending around the church to resume its straight course to the seaside.
-So if I had drawn a straight line on a map it would have linked our house with the church which back then stood somewhere in a nebulous ground.
+As a Google Earth flâneur, I wandered through half-remembered places that once filled my three-by-three block world or linked it to the territory beyond.
+The house with the fishpond remains intact, now home to a new generation of goldfish.
+My other aunt’s house still stands, though scarred by graffiti, its garden surrendered to weeds, its windows shattered—a silent testament to difficult times.
+Despite the clarity of its exterior, my memory of its interior remains fractured, broken into rooms and levels that refuse to connect.
+Some things will never align and we remain lost in their fragments.
+Yet, in my block-by-block travels, I discovered unexpected continuities.
+A straight route along Plato Street now leads from our house to the small white church.
+The hedge that once interrupted the street is gone; the road stretches through that pastoral-industrial land, bends around the church, then resumes its course to the sea.
+If I had drawn a straight line on a map back then, it would have linked our house to the church—a place that once seemed to hover in a nebulous ground.

 Comments are closed.